jakehong0521/lock_manager/lock-manager/README.md

 (In many database systems, these objects are shared across database engine threads, and hence require additional logic to manage their concurrent data structures.
 We have abstracted that problem away for you.)

-**NOTE:** Please do not change any of the interfaces that we've given you.
-It's also a good idea to always check Piazza for updates on the project.

 * Transactions are represented through the `Transaction` class.
 * There are two types of resources (see the `Resource` class) on which transactions can obtain locks: